some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 The handling of the Request ID in SOME/IP-SD messages is discussed later in this specification.
+See SOME/IP-SD.

-.. heading:: Protocol Version [8 Bit]
+.. heading:: Protocol Version [8 bit]
     :id: feat_req_someip_89
     :layout: focus
     :style: clean

-Protocol Version [8 Bit]
+Protocol Version [8 bit]
 ========================

 .. feat_req:: 🎯